learningequality/studio-docs/docs/working_channels.rst

 #.
 Thumbnail image (optional)
 #.
 Channel language
 #.
 Number of resources (exercises, videos, audio or document files)
 #.
-Channel ID/token - `32 digit unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for each channel used for downloading and sharing content channels
+Channel token - unique identifier for each channel used for downloading and sharing content channels
 #.
 Copy the channel token to the computer's clipboard ( |copy-c| icon)
 #.
 Star channel button (|star| icon)
 #.
 Latest update indicator

-.. note:: The term **Channel ID** was valid for Kolibri versions up to 0.6, while from the Kolibri version 0.7 onward, we exclusively use the term **token** to uniquely designate each channel.
+.. note:: The term **Channel ID**, a `32 digit unique identifier <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_, was used in Kolibri versions up to 0.6, while from the Kolibri version 0.7 onward, we exclusively use the term **token** to uniquely designate each channel.

 When you click on each of the channels from the list, panel with the extended channel information will open on the right.